arnav10goel/SciPhy-RAG/README.md

 ## Fine-Tuning Vicuna using LoRA
 - Vicuna is a state-of-the-art model, and fine-tuning it can yield superior results for specific applications.
 This document provides an overview of how we fine-tuned Vicuna using the LoRA technique for both 8-bit and 16-bit.
-- LoRA (Low-Rank Adaptation) is a method used to efficiently fine-tune large neural networks.
-By adapting only a small part of the model, it allows for quicker updates and can yield significant benefits in performance, especially when there's limited data for fine-tuning.
+- Low-Rank Adaptation or LoRA (Hu et al. 2021) is a method used to efficiently fine-tune large neural networks by decomposing the weight matrix to lower rank matrices.
+By adapting only a small part of the model, it allows for quicker updates and can yield significant benefits in performance, especially when there's infrastructure for fine-tuning.
 - The rank of the matrix is adjusted for achieving 8-bit and 16-bit quantisation.
 - We refer to the following repository for helping us fine-tune using LoRA: [Link](https://github.com/jackaduma/Vicuna-LoRA-RLHF-PyTorch)